Bunmodev/bunmo/src/blog/post-2.md

 ---
 title: What Is a Tech Stack?
 A Simple Guide for Beginners
 pubDate: 2025-05-14
-description: Learn full-stack web development from scratch with this beginner-friendly tutorial series.
-We’ll explore the MERN and PERN stacks step by step — covering frontend, backend, databases, and deployment.
+description: Learn what are techstacks and how to use them.
+We’ll explore the MERN and PERN in a quick dive — covering frontend, backend, databases, and deployment.
 author: Bunmodev
 image:
   url: '/post2_0001.png'